zdravkodanailov7/raycasting/intro.md

 }
 ```

 Now we need to render our buffer in our screen.
 For this we need to create the last function of this step called `renderBuffer()`.
-This function will be called from the main loop, after all of the procecss functions.
+This function will be called from the main loop, after all of the process functions.

 Important: We create the offscreen canvas *once* outside the loop.
 Creating it inside the loop would cause a massive memory leak.